 Iron-on patches have become a trendy and creative way to add a personal touch to clothing and accessories.
 They’ve gained popularity in fashion circles and among DIY enthusiasts looking to express their unique style.
 Iron-on patches are more than just decorative pieces; they’re a representation of your personality, your interests, and your style.
 In this blog, we’ll dive deeper into iron-on patches by answering the frequently asked questions.

 1. What are iron-on patches?

-An iron-on patch is a type of patch that can be ironed to your clothes or other materials.
+An iron-on patch is a type of patch that can be ironed on your clothes or other materials.
 An iron-on patch has adhesive layers at the back, which get activated when heated with an iron.
-To tell if a patch is an iron-on or not, simply feel the patches back with your fingers.
+Simply feel the patches back with your fingers to tell if a patch is an iron-on.

 To apply iron-on patches, simply heat your iron to its highest heat setting for the patch to adhere correctly to the cloth.
 Then follow the steps below:

 - Heat up your iron to its highest heat setting for the patch to adhere properly to the fabric.